BaraaFatimaZohraLALAGUI/BaraaFatimaZohraLALAGUI/README.md

 `Student at The National Higher School of Artificial Intelligence`

 -  I'm a ***UI/UX*** and ***Graphic Designer 🌸***
--  I'm a knowledge thirst, I am trying to know as much as I can before diving and specializing in one domain
+-  I'm a knowledge thirst, I want to learn as much as I possible before diving and specializing in one domain but I'm still open to any opportunities
 -  I’m interested in ***Machine learning and Neural Networks***
--  Interested in ***Electronics***
--  Currently working on a mobile app called "Fallah" as a UI/UX designer and Mobile Developer
--  Machine learning Intern at Technocolabs

 ## ***Languages***